![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 several methods have been developed to estimate 1961-90 averages from neighbouring

-records or using other sources of data (see Osborn and Jones, 2014; Jones
+records or using other sources of data (see Osborn and Jones, 2014 and references therein).

 it is impossible to assemble long series of actual temperatures for fixed points.
 However it is